vayigash

 So what’s happening here?

-On that fateful day so long ago, Reuben had a secret plan to rescue Joseph from the pit, where they had him trapped while they enjoyed a nice lunch.
+On that fateful day so long ago, Reuben had devised a secret plan to rescue Joseph from the pit, where the brothers had him trapped, presumably to starve and die, while they enjoyed a nice lunch.
 But Reuben never spoke up during the saga, and by the time he was ready to put his plan into action, Joseph was gone.

-Then Judah convinced the others to sell, rather than kill Joseph.
+Judah had convinced the others to sell, rather than kill Joseph.

-All of them had been in on the lie they told to their father, that Joseph had been torn apart by a wild beast.
-All of them had seen Jacob’s reaction to losing Joseph, how his grieving was without end and continued to that day.
-Yet, they kept their secret.
+Afterwards, all of them had been in on the lie they told to their father, that Joseph had been torn apart by a wild beast.
+All of them had seen Jacob’s reaction to losing Joseph, how his grieving was without end and still continued twenty years later.
+And still, they kept their secret.

-Did they resent their father that much?
-Were they that angry, that jealous of their younger brother—a younger brother who could be quite obnoxious and full of himself—that they were willing to cause their father so much pain?
+One must wonder… Did they resent their father that much?
+Were they that angry, that jealous of their younger brother—a younger brother who, let’s face it, could be quite obnoxious and full of himself—that they were willing to cause their father so much pain?

 Jacob totally blew it.
 His love for Rachel was clearly so much greater than his love for Leah.
 I can only begin to imagine the pain Leah lived with every day, desperately wanting the love of her husband while watching him fawn over her beautiful younger sister.
 And giving him so many children and watching them all be set aside when at last Rachel bore him a son.